-The State of Florida has its fair share of car accidents as well.
-Last year alone, there were over 374,000 car accidents on Florida roadways.³ That’s over 1,000 car accidents each day!
+The State of Florida has its fair share of car accidents, with upwards of 374,000 car accidents on Florida roadways in a single year.³ That’s over 1,000 car accidents each day!

 You’ve just been in an accident.
 The first thing you must do is stop at the scene, or as close as possible.
 Stay calm, remain focused, and keep your wits about you.
 Check for injuries and call 911.